 Most cases involving whiplash have other injuries to go along with it.
 Whiplash is like the cherry on top.
 It gets you an extra few thousand dollars.
 If your claim is based solely on whiplash, don’t expect to receive a whole lot of money.

 Most whiplash cases settle for about $5,000.
 Once you pay your legal fees and medical bills, there won’t be much left.
 In fact, if whiplash is your only injury, you may have a hard time finding a lawyer who will accept your case.
-No attorney wants to put dozens of man hours into a case that may earn him, at most, a couple thousand dollars.
+No attorney wants to put dozens of man-hours into a case that may earn him, at most, a couple of thousand dollars.

 Call a Carrollton Car Accident Attorney if You’ve Been Injured in a Car Accident

 If you or a loved one have been in a car accident, you need to contact a Carrollton car accident attorney.
 You will be dealing with medical appointments.
 You may miss a lot of time from work.
 It’s important that you rely on an experienced lawyer to handle the legal side of things.

 When you first meet with your attorney, bring in whatever proof you do have of your whiplash injury.
 This may include:

 - A letter from your doctor that you have suffered the injury

 - Statements from people who witnessed your injuries

 Call and schedule your initial consultation with the experienced lawyers at the Law Office of John B. Jackson today.
 You can sit down and discuss your case in private.
 Your attorney will give you an idea of what your case may be worth.
 He can also let you know if you have a case at all.